Unleash/unleash/docs/deploy/getting-started.md

 ---
 --- v4 ---

-Unless your database server is setup to support SSL you'll also need to set the environment variable DATABASE_SSL to false
+If your database server is not set up to support SSL you'll also need to set the environment variable DATABASE_SSL to false

 ---
 Once the server has started, you will see the message: